varunsubhash/Taxi-Demand-Prediction/README.md

 2.We calculate 0-100th percentile value to find where the outlier lies.<br/>
 3.We observe that the outlier lies btween 90-100th percentile.<br/>
 4.On further inspection we find that outlier lies  between 99-100th percentile after which it has been removed.<br/>

+### 4. Speed:
+<b>Observation:-</b> <br/>
+1.The skewed box plot shows the presence of outliers.<br/>
+2.We calculate 0-100th percentile value to find where the outlier lies.<br/>
+3.We observe that the outlier lies btween 90-100th percentile.<br/>
+4.On further inspection we find that outlier lies  between 99.9-100th percentile after which it has been removed.<br/>

+<b style='font-size:16px'>The avg speed in Newyork speed is 12.45miles/hr, so a cab driver can travel <font color='blue'> 2 miles per 10min on avg.</font> </b>